 Many RF front-end (RFFE) systems are unique, but the receivers are similar in many ways.
 In general, RF sensitivity is a key specification of all wireless radio receivers.
-The RF receiver’s ability to pick up the required level of radio signals while ignoring the unwanted ones will enable it to operate more effectively within its application.
+RF sensitivity is defined as the minimum input signal level to the receiver, that can be detected with a certain modulation scheme, without dropping below a specified error rate.
+The RF receiver’s ability to pick up the required level of radio signals while ignoring the unwanted ones will enable it to operate more effectively within the application.

-Some methods of measuring RF sensitivity of a receiver are:
+Some of the parameters that affect the RF sensitivity of a receiver are:

-Power amplifier (PA) and Low Noise Amplifier (LNA) technologies generally have little issue amplifying signals within a receiver.
-Instead, the limiting factor tends to be restricting noise, as noise masks the wanted signal.
+Low noise amplifiers (LNA) usually have less issues in amplifying the signal levels, instead, the limiting factor tends to be restricting the noise, as it masks the wanted signal.
 Two critical performance considerations are receiver sensitivity and SNR for wireless communications, radars, instrumentation, satellites, and others.

-In terms of receiver noise, it is the first stage or LNA and any loss that comes after it — as this is critical in determining the overall performance of the entire radio receiver.
-Optimizing the SNR and NF of the LNA performance improves the whole receiver.
-Moreover, this performance must be optimized for the entire system bandwidth.
+In terms of a receiver’s noise performance, it is typically the first stage or the LNA that dictates the overall noise figure of the entire radio receiver.
+Optimizing the SNR and NF of the LNA, improves the receiver’s signal detection capabilities, and reduces the signal Bit Error Rate.

-In the 5G, defense, and aerospace arenas, the bandwidths of LNA's and other system components are increasing to achieve higher levels of data capacity required to handle today's applications.
-This bandwidth increase means noise level optimization must accommodate the same bandwidth area.
-This is obviously difficult, but it must be achieved to meet today's capacity and throughput requirements with a high level of receiver sensitivity.
+In the 5G, defense, and aerospace arenas, the bandwidths of LNA's and other system components are increasing to achieve higher levels of data capacity and throughput required to handle today's applications.
+This bandwidth increase means higher demands for noise figure optimization and more challenging tasks for system designs.

 Network densification is a must to implement 5G effectively.
 Increasing the number of access points per area and implementing more transmitters and receivers at each access point boosts densification.
-This boost improves the overall capacity and throughput of the wireless network, and with the use of high dynamic range transceivers with better sensitivity, these systems are making 5G possible.
-More base stations and access points per area also change the RF front-end requirements (RFFE).
-It reduces the transmit power required since the average distance from the User Equipment (UE) to the base station is shorter.
-In addition, more antennas are being added to these access points to help increase spatial streams improving capacity and signal reliability.
+This boost improves the spectrum and network efficiency, increases area traffic capacity, and with the use of high dynamic range transceivers with better sensitivity, these systems are making 5G possible.
+Moreover, more antennas are being added to these access points to help increase spatial streams – to improve capacity and signal reliability

 Figure 1: Components of an RF Front-End

-A lot is happening in the defense and aerospace RFFE realm as well.
-Especially in the military radar, satcom, electronic warfare communications and digital receivers.
-Below are some basic block diagrams.
-As you can see from the numerous module designs embedded, there is a clear push for smaller form-factors, lighter weight, and more highly integrated products with both receive and transmit chains in one package like in the 5G applications.
-As one would expect, these features are just as appealing to the defense and aerospace arena and aligned with the SWaP – size, weight, and power – objective.
+Demanding requirements and new technology developments drives defense and aerospace (D&A) RFFE systems to evolve quickly – especially in the military radar, satcom, electronic warfare communications and digital receivers.
+Figure 2 shows different RFFE block diagrams for various D&A applications.
+With recent semiconductor advancements there is a clear push for devices with small form-factor, lightweight, and high level of integration in both transmit and receive sections.
+Similar to 5G, as one would expect, these features are just as appealing to the defense and aerospace arena and aligned with the SWaP – size, weight, and power – objective.

 Figure 2: Examples of RFFE's used in defense and aerospace

-Receiver products in defense and aerospace (D&A) not only require high power capability for best-in-class amplification, but they also require the ability to survive extreme conditions like those in the infrastructure area.
-But the survivability function is usually needed at much higher input levels in the kilowatts range with resistance to jamming.
+Receiver products in D&A not only require high gain and power capability for best-in-class amplification, they also require the ability to survive extreme conditions like those in the infrastructure arena.
+The survivability function is usually needed at much higher input levels in the kilowatts range with resistance to jamming over a wider frequency bandwidth, in addition once subjected to high RF stress, these devices should be able to recover quickly for communications.
 This is required in primarily military, aerospace radar, and military communication applications, where electronic countermeasures (ECMs) might be used to overwhelm a receiver as a defense tactic.

 In the past, D&A digital receivers have been narrowband due to limitations with technology.
 But this has changed, as new technology advancements in Gallium Arsenide, Gallium Nitride and Silicon have allowed for larger sustainable bandwidths.
-This has brought an onset of many new defense and aerospace applications and features to existing product.
+This has brought an onset of many new D&A applications and features to existing products.

-Many military applications require this wide-band and multiband communications with a low probability of intercept/low probability of detection radar.
-With the addition of frequency hopping to mitigate signal detection, these incorporate wide bandwidth and spectrum for transmission and reception.
-These aspects can lead to more noise on the receiver and a reduction of protection.
-And if a receiver is exposed to high power levels for an extensive amount of time, the components can degrade quickly, suffer performance issues, or die.
+Many military applications require this wide-band and multiband communications with low probability of being intercepted and detected.
+With the addition of frequency hopping to mitigate signal detection, these systems incorporate wide bandwidth and spectrum for transmission and receiving.
+These aspects can lead to more noise degradation on the receiver and a reduction of input power handling.
+Also, if a receiver is exposed to high power levels for an extensive amount of time, the components' performance / reliability will degrade and can even lead to catastrophic failures.
 Therefore, it is imperative designers take the necessary steps to ensure reliability and receiver sensitivity.

 Ultimately, each individual application in the above-mentioned areas drives system design and requirements.
 But, at a high level, some RF front-end requirements remain the same.

 The receiver noise performance always starts at the first stage of the RFFE.
-At the RFFE, the signal levels are at their lowest, and if there is noise on the signal, it is difficult to determine what is noise and what is the incoming signal.
-As you move beyond the switch, LNA and into driver stages, all the signals will be amplified.
-Determining what the incoming signal is will be even more difficult.
-Therefore, it is imperative that noise is minimized in the components prior to and at the LNA.
-It is essential that the preferred signal is separated from the input noise as early as possible – in the LNA – as this performance is what the entire receiver chain will see.
+At the RFFE, the signal levels are at their lowest, and if the noise power level is comparable to the signal, it is difficult to determine what is noise and what is the incoming signal.
+It is imperative that a high SNR is maintained throughout the receiver system.

-One obvious approach to reduce input noise is picking the best LNA with the NF figure parameter.
 Another important consideration for the receiver LNA is its performance over temperature.
-Temperature plays a significant factor in the Gain flatness over the entire frequency range and the stability of the LNA.
-Both of these parameters can contribute to a change in NF.
-Cooling the LNA or front-end with heatsinks or heat-dissipating techniques will improve thermal noise.
-Matching the design can also help in reducing the temperature and thermal noise of the front-end.
-Some applications in radio astronomy use cryo-cooling to keep the NF low.
-Moreover, the stability of the LNA is essential as an unstable LNA can increase system NF.
+Temperature plays a significant factor in the NF and Gain variation over the entire frequency range and the stability of the LNA.
+Since modern transmiter / receiver (T/R) design will integrate the receiving and transmitting channel together in outdoor units, proper ventilation of the LNA or front-end with heatsinks or heat-dissipating techniques will stablize the system performance to ensure proper signal receiving and transmitting.
+Some applications in radio astronomy use cryo-cooling to control module temperature.

-Figure 4: Qorvo's noise figure temperature calculator on the Design Hub
+Figure 3: Qorvo's Cascade Calculator on the Design Hub

 As noted earlier, an LNA's high input power capability is important.
-A method to reduce the possible impact of high input power to the receiver is to add a limiter or circulator at the input.
+A method to reduce the possible impact of high input power to the receiver is to add a limiter at the input.
 This does help with protection but has a side effect of increasing the noise seen at the LNA.
-This fix also reduces the sensitivity of the receiver – reducing signal range, throughput and performance.
-Therefore, if you pick an LNA with very high input power, the limiter or circulator would not be needed, helping the overall receiver performance.
+This fix also reduces the sensitivity of the receiver – reducing signal range, through-put, and performance.
+Therefore, if you pick an LNA with very high input power, the limiter would not be needed, helping the overall receiver performance.

-Ultimately, the noise figure and system linearity affect receiver sensitivity.
-Tradeoffs among several key parameters like gain, matching, linearity and bandwidth must be incurred to achieve optimum receiver sensitivity performance — all while keeping a close eye on interferences, temperature, and the ability to sustain receiver attacks.
+Ultimately, the NF and system linearity affect receiver sensitivity.
+Tradeoffs among several key parameters like gain, matching, linearity, and bandwidth must be analyzed to achieve optimum receiver sensitivity performance — all while keeping a close eye on interferences, temperature, and the ability to sustain receiver attacks.

 Have another topic that you would like Qorvo experts to cover?
 Email your suggestions to the Qorvo Blog team and it could be featured in an upcoming post.
 Please include your contact information in the body of the email.